zodom-pivotal/LendingClub-Demo/README.md

 Pre-Reqs:

-Download & run lc_demo_ddl_load_data.sql, which pulls data from lendingclub site via external web table, which then loads internal hawq tables for loans completed and loans rejected for last 10 years.
-Create a lc_demo database then run the file using -d lc_demo.
+Download & run lc_demo_ddl_load_data.sql, which pulls data from an S3 bucket via external web table, which then loads internal hawq tables for loans completed and loans rejected for last 10 years.
+Create a lc_demo database then run the file using 'psql -f lc_demo_ddl_load_data.sql -d lc_demo ' .

-Import Zeppelin json, 'LC_Demo.json', then edit Interpreter to connect to lc_demo database.
+In Zeppelin, import 'LC_Demo.json', then edit PSQL Interpreter to connect to lc_demo database.

 Note: original data is from https://www.lendingclub.com/info/download-data.action.